NoisyChain/Sharp-Collisions/README.md

 - Collider offset
 - Collision flags
 - Collision events
-- Collision manifolds (return contact normal, depth and point)
+- Collision manifolds (return contact normal, depth and contact point)
-- A basic character controller
+- A basic character controller for both 2D and 3D

 Sharp Collisions is in preview state.
 There's some things to polish at the moment.

-Using Godot 3.5 LTS.
+Using Godot 4.2.
 Unity/Monogame versions are being planned.